-Only firmly committed matching funds in the form of supplemental financing (i.e.: loans, cash, other grant funds, etc...) will be accepted to meet the 15% or 10% match requirements.
-In-kind donations and contributed property will not be accepted as match.
+Only firmly committed matching funds in the form of supplemental financing (i.e.: loans, cash, other grant funds, etc...) will be accepted to meet the 15% or 10%

 E. Project Review Committee

 The findings will be submitted to the review committee designated by the Commissioner.
 The committee will meet to evaluate projects based on the review criteria and staff comments.
 The committee will make a determination of approval, rejection or deferral.
 Projects that do not meet all three review criteria will not be funded.
 In the event demand exceeds the amount of funds available, those projects with the greatest need and effectiveness will be recommended for funding.